 - The exact financial damages remain unknown, though estimated to be in millions.

-This incident had a huge impact on the society in terms of how importance computers had become, giving birth to the seriousness of cybersecurity.
+This incident had a huge impact on society in terms of how important computers had become, giving birth to the seriousness of cybersecurity.

-Often called as ‘trojans’, based on story of wooden horse used to trick Troy defenders, are a type of viruses that masquerade as computer software or legit files.
-When downloaded on a victim’s computer, trojans execute to perform certain tasks such as stealing information or other malicious activities without user’s consent.
+Often called ‘trojans’, based on the story of the wooden horse used to trick Troy defenders, are a type of viruses that masquerade as computer software or legit files.
+When downloaded on a victim’s computer, trojans execute to perform certain tasks such as stealing information or other malicious activities without the user’s consent.

 Most commons forms of trojan horses include:

-- RAT, stands for Remote Access Trojan, is one of the most popular trojans that is designed to allow remote access control to an attacker.
+- RAT stands for Remote Access Trojan and is one of the most popular trojans that is designed to allow remote access control to an attacker.

-- Backdoor trojans that allow access to its handlers (attackers) to keep a communication channel open for transferring of data, system control or allow for further exploitation.
+- Backdoor trojans allow access to their handlers (attackers) to keep a communication channel open for transferring of data, system control or allow for further exploitation.

-This worm was based on proof concept presented at Black Hat by David Litchfield, the known
+This worm was based on a proof concept presented at Black Hat by David Litchfield, the known

 Top 6 Most Ridiculous Virus Myths